GuangChen2333/StructOvO/README.md

 # StructOvO

-A Python library offering a more concise syntax alternative to the standard struct module.
+A Python library offering a more concise syntax for data packing.

 ## Usage